Leveraging temporal features of the divergence quantifier of recurrence plot to detect chaos in conservative systems: Model and computational tools

-here set to $RR=5\%$.
-For RPs computed up to time $N$, the longest diagonal line is the line of identity (trivial diagonal of recurrences).
-This line is excluded from the RPs, together with its vicinity (we set the Theiler window to 2).
-The smallest diagonal line considered in RPs is $\ell_{\min}=2$.
-The fig.\,\ref{fig:fig1} is an illustrative composite plot showing the phase space of the standard map at $K=1$ together with several RPs for four orbits with distinct properties: an orbit immersed within the main resonant island, an orbit in a secondary resonance, an orbit experiencing stickiness and finally one orbit experiencing large scale chaos.
+The smallest diagonal line $\ell_{\min}$ considered in RPs is $\ell_{\min}=2$.
+The Fig.\,\ref{fig:fig1} is an illustrative composite plot showing the phase space of the standard map at $K=1$ together with several RPs for four orbits with distinct properties: an orbit immersed within the main resonant island, an orbit in a secondary resonance, an orbit experiencing stickiness and finally one orbit experiencing large scale chaos.